menu

 Demographics

-The citizens of Forest Heights are slightly better educated than the national average of 21.84% for all cities and towns, with 23.57% of adults in Forest Heights having a bachelor's degree or advanced degree.
+The education level of Forest Heights citizens is a little higher than the average for US cities and towns: 23.57% of adults in Forest Heights have at least a bachelor's degree.

 Forest Heights is an extremely ethnically-diverse town.
 The people who call Forest Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forest Heights residents report their race to be Black or African-American, followed by White.
 Forest Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 31.54% of the town’s residents.
 Important ancestries of people in Forest Heights include Italian, Russian, English, Irish, and German.